jbms/sphinx-immaterial/docs/content_tabs.rst

     :class: missing

     The `linked content tabs <https://squidfunk.github.io/mkdocs-material/reference/content-tabs/#linked-content-tabs>`_
-    seen in mkdocs-material is not supported until that feature transitions from the mkdocs-material theme's insider releases to it's public releases.
+    feature seen in mkdocs-material is not supported until that feature transitions from the mkdocs-material theme's insider releases to its public releases.

-    However, you can use other sphinx extensions (like `sphinx-design tabs`_) to achieve this functionality.
+    You can use other sphinx extensions (like `sphinx-design tabs`_) to achieve this functionality.
-    Although, other extensions will require some custom CSS styling to match the mkdocs-material theme's styling for content tabs.
+    However, other extensions will require some custom CSS styling to match the mkdocs-material theme's styling for content tabs.

-.. confval:: md-tab-set
+.. rst:directive:: md-tab-set

     Each set of tabs on a page must begin with a `md-tab-set` directive.
 This directive only accepts children that are `md-tab-item` directives.

+    .. rst:directive:option:: class
+        :type: string

+        A space delimited list of qualified names that get used as the HTMl element's ``class`` attribute.

+    .. rst:directive:option:: name
+        :type: string

+        A qualified name that get used as the HTML element's ``id`` attribute.

+        Use the `ref` role to reference the element by name.

     This directive supports ``:class:`` and ``:name:`` options to use custom CSS classes and reference links (respectively)